 Pyeonghwa Park is right next to a fish and food market and that makes it perfect for a picnic or meal.
 The fresh food and beautiful scenes make it one of the best picnic spots in Seoul.
 Once you buy some delicious fresh food you can head to the lakeside or riverside and enjoy your time.

 A lake and stream is located in Pyeonghwa and makes the centre of the park.
 The park has many different amenities and everything from dog parks to multiple public restrooms and playgrounds can be found.

 It really is an ideal place to spend an afternoon or evening, whether as a date, with your family, or even by yourself.
 Speaking of, the park can be quite popular at times due to its close proximity to the stadium.
 It’s also a popular date spot and you will definitely run into many couples enjoying their time together.

 We visited just as the fall leaves were beginning to pass.
 The colors were still stunning though!
 Pyeonghwa Park has a lot of streams and quiet spots that can be enjoyable and calming.

 If you explore around the park you will find many different areas within the park.
 In the center of the park is the lake, and everything is centered around that.
 The lakeside provides a nice area to sit if you would prefer to not get dirty (as the ground is concrete).
 It is also located right next to a convenience store and public restrooms.
 Even better, it is also located right next to the fish and food market.

 Progressing around the lake you will find all sorts of different sections of plants.
 Initially, you will come across the stream and many tall trees.
-These trees look stunning in fall and there is a LOT of variety in the colors you will find.
+These trees look stunning in fall and there is a LOT of variety in the colours you will find.
 If you are looking for some photo locations, this is definitely one of the best areas.
 From the north-west side of the lake, Haneul Park is accessible by another bridge.